 - Small details (cards, pictures, surprises)

-Pick a Flower Tablecloth + Matching Napkins That Catch Your Eye
+Step #1 – Pick a Tablecloth + Matching Napkins

 I chose a very colorful watercolor flower tablecloth (similar to this one) as the focal point of the party.
 I wanted it to draw your eye as soon as you walked into the room.